sailfish009/bsdf/SPEC.md

 Data encoded with BSDF starts with the following 6-byte header:

 * 4 Identifier bytes: ASCII `BSDF`, equivalent to 1178882882 little endian.
-* Two variable size unsigned integers (uint8 in practice, while version number are smaller than 251) indicating major and minor version numbers.
+* Two variable size unsigned integers (uint8 in practice, assuming version number are smaller than 251) indicating major and minor version numbers.
 Currently 2 and 0.

+### null

+The value null/nil/none is identified by `v` (for void), and has no data.

-### null, false, true
+### booleans

-The values null, false and true are identified by `v` (for void), `n` for no, and `y` for yes, respectively.
+The values false and true are identified by `n` for no, and `y` for yes, respectively.
 These values have no data.

 ### integers